pallavi-rana/100daysofMLCode/README.md

 ## Day 20: 25th July, 2018
 ### Work Done:
+Tried PCA to reduce dimensionality of images from 8100(90x90) to 6400, but the reconstructions are not good enough.

 ## Day 21: 26th July, 2018
 ### Work Done:
+Started reading about autoencoders for image compression.

 ## Day 22: 27th July, 2018
 ### Work Done: